michaellee8/flutter_fuchsia_toolchain/README.md

 Note that (term1) (term2) (term3) ... means different terminal.
 You will need a few of them.

-**Currently this is not working yet.
-The package loads but some kernel error still exists.
-Still investigating.**

 ```sh
 cd ~
 git clone https://github.com/michaellee8/flutter_fuchsia_toolchain.git --recursive